For daily wit & wisdom, sign up for the Almanac newsletter.

 Create some scary glowing eyes using nothing more than recycled toilet paper rolls and glow sticks.
 This is a great way to add a spooky element to your entryway.
 Here’s how to make your own pair of disembodied glowing eyes.

-You’ll need the cardboard toilet paper roll, small scissors, duct tape, and a glow stick (find at Target, Walmart, or craft store).
+You’ll need a cardboard toilet paper roll, small scissors, duct tape, and a glow stick (find at Target, Walmart, or craft store).

-3. Using small scissors, cut out the eyes and tape one end of the tube shut with the duct tape.
+Using small scissors, cut out the eyes, then tape one end of the tube shut with the duct tape.

-4. Crack a glow stick bracelet and put inside the toileti paper roll then cover both sides with duct tape.
+Crack a glow stick bracelet and put it inside the toilet paper roll, then cover both sides with duct tape.

 The Haunted Wheelbarrow